piggyatbaqaqi/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)
+### Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s).

 ```r